Dandy–Walker malformation: Associated anomalies

 Occipital encephalocele may occur in DWM.
-This has generally been found at rates between 6 and 8%.
+This has generally been found at rates of 6–8%.
 It has been suggested to occur to compensate for the increased pressure in the posterior fossa during foetal life.

 Syringomyelia occasionally occurs with DWM, though it is not certain how often.
 One review reported an occurrence of 4.3% in a sample.
 This may be due to herniation of the bottom of the cyst through the foramen magnum (a similar mechanism to Chiari malformation).
 Alternatively, it may be a result of hydrocephalus, in which it forms as a "fifth ventricle" due to an enlarged central canal.

 Rarely, spina bifida has been found with DWM.
 When it is present, it is usually spina bifida occulta.

 Cause

 DWM is caused by any disruption to embryonic development that affects the formation of the cerebellar vermis.
 This is usually a genetic mutation that results in impaired cell migration and division.
 A large number of genetic conditions can result in the anomaly.
 In a large portion of DWM cases, the condition is identified in the person affected, however in most cases the cause is not identified.
 At least 21% of those with DWM have a sibling with the malformation, and at least 16% have a parent with the malformation.